krim4918/newLevel_Downloader/README.md

-Please do not use any of these files (include image, source, etc.) without my permission.
-Especially in Issues.
-Thank you
+Please do not use any of these files including texts, images, source, etc.